 Frequently Asked Questions

-Third party recruiters are hired by companies to find people for open jobs; we are not talent agents that find open jobs for people - a common misconception!
+Third party recruiters are hired by companies to find people for open jobs; we are not talent agents that find jobs for people - a common misconception!

-We are ALWAYS looking to make new connections, but we may not have a suitable role available at the exact moment you’re looking for your next career move.
+We are always looking to make new connections, but we may not have a suitable role available at the exact moment you’re looking for your next career move.

 Recruiters are deeply connected within our given industries and can become an additional avenue of opportunity on your career journey.
 Benefits: